Thirunagar Colony, Erode

 Thirunagar is a residential area in the city of Erode.
 It is also known as Thirunagar Colony.
 It is 2 km from the central bus station, 5 km from Pallipalayam and 5 km from Erode Junction railway station.

 It is located near Karungalpalayam in the northern part of the city.

+Locations of interest include VOC Park Stadium and VOC Park as well as the Mohamoodia Masjid, a small mosque built in 1980.